Spitfire-Frozone/Dungeons-and-Dragons/Isle-of-the-Forsaken/Session-3.md

 ~~~
 Tezzaran: This one is alive!
 Baka heal this man!
 Baka: This man is clearly dead.
 You probably need some
 Tezzaran: *Looking more closely an examining the body in more detail* How could I have missed this?
+Or this?
+Baka: *explains to Tezzaran features of this dead body*
 ~~~

-Nightingale loops one end of a rope  throws a rope into the trees to try and help Mormo get down.
-Mormo falls out of the tree, but Astar manages to catch him.
+Nightingale loops one end of a rope and throws it into the trees to try and help Mormo get down.
+Mormo fails to get into the coil and catches the loop in the wrong way. falls out of the tree, but Astar manages to catch him before he smashes into the tree and Nightingale and G'rung slowly lower him to the ground.

-Tezzaran with something to prove comes over and he wouldn't have survived the night.
-He secures the leg in a splint.
+Tezzaran with something to prove comes over and rigorously examines Mormo.
+He determines that he wouldn't have survived the night without medical help.
+He secures the leg in a splint and Oriaanna heals him.
 ~~~
+Tezzaran:
+Tezzaran: Can you identify the other body as Robert?
 ~~~
-Oriaanna.
  Tezzaran.
 Entropy identifies the other body as Robert.
-The Grung and Entropy

-Tezzaran

-The party heads back into town without further incident, and heads to the church.
+The Grung and Entropy carry this body.
+Tezzaran offers to make a makeshift stretcher out of the spears of the tiefling underlings and a bedroll, and Baka kindly offers theirs.
+With this the tieflings take Mormo and the party heads back into town without further incident, and heads to the church.